-100 Hour Nail Program
+Nail Technician (100 Hour Program)

 SOC 39-5092, CIP 12.0401 (only at Plainville campus).
 The Nail Technician program prepares students on the foundational concepts and practices associated with Nail Technician.
-It is comprised of 100 clock hours.
+It is comprised of 100 hours.
 The program's instructional methods include interactive lectures, practical assignments on both mannequins and patrons, group activities, workshops, videos and other learning resources.
-An IIC certificate is issued upon completion.
+An IIC certificate of completion is issued upon completion.

-The objective of the Nail program is to facilitate the completion of the State required 100 clock hours of training.
+The objective of the Nail Technician program is to facilitate the completion of the State required 100 hours of training.

-Content Area Hours Sciences (ie. Infection control, Chemistry, Electricity, Anatomy & Physiology, 1.0 Structure/Disease/Disorders of the nail) 16 Principles & Techniques of Nails (ie. Manicure, Pedicure, Artificial Nails) 76 Career & Employment (ie. Professional Ethics, communication skills, communication methods, Income reporting, Licensing requirements, State Laws 8 & regulations, Business basics, Record Keeping) Ç TOTALS 100
+Content Area Hours Sciences (ie. Infection control, Chemistry, Electricity, Anatomy & Physiology, Structure/Disease/Disorders of the nail) 16 Principles & Techniques of Nails (ie. Manicure, Pedicure, Artificial Nails) 76 Career & Employment (ie. Professional Ethics, communication skills, Licensing requirements, State Laws & regulations, Business basics, Resume writing & Job search) 8 TOTALS 100

-50 Hour Eyelash Program
+Eyelash Technician (50 Hour Program)

 CIP 12.0401 (only in Wethersfield campus).
 The Eyelash Technician program prepares students on the foundational concepts and practices associated with Eyelash Technician.
-It is comprised of 50 clock hours.
+It is comprised of 50 hours.
 The program's instructional methods include interactive lectures, practical assignments on both mannequins and patrons, group activities, workshops, videos and other learning resources.
-An IIC certificate is issued upon completion.
+An IIC certificate of completion is issued upon completion.

-The objective of the Eyelash program is to facilitate the completion of the State required 50 hours of training.
+The objective of the Eyelash Technician program is to facilitate the completion of the State required 50 hours of training.